QData/FastSK/README.md

 This Github repo provides improved algorithms for implementing gkm-svm string kernel calculations.
 We provide C++ version of the algorithm implementation and a python wrapper (making to a python package) for the C++ implementation.
 Our package provides fast and accuate gkm-svm based training SVM classifiers and regressors for gkm string kernel based sequence analysis.

-This Github is built with a novel FastSK gapped k-mer algorithm, [pybind11](https://github.com/pybind/pybind11), and [LIBSVM](https://github.com/cjlin1/libsvm).
+This Github is built with a novel and fast algorithm design for implementing gapped k-mer algorithm, [pybind11](https://github.com/pybind/pybind11), and [LIBSVM](https://github.com/cjlin1/libsvm).

 ### Citations